mehmetgencer/ieu-aqas/README.md

 * (BGÇ) A-to-LO matrix allows antry to non-existent activity rows, must be prevented and warning message should be shown to user.
 * (BGÇ) A-LO saving should be button triggered, instead of being automatic.
 * (MG) Saving is not safe.
 Someone else may be editing concurrently.
 File timestamp check can be a good idea.
+* (MG) Logging the update activity is needed
+* (MG) Different passwords can be used, to match to user login
+* Excel file has ',' instead of '.' in numbers!